-Place a clean lid on the jar and tighten the ring to fingertip tight (tight enough that it won't come off, but not so tight that the Hulk couldn't budge it).
+Place a clean lid on the jar and tighten the ring to fingertip tight.

-Place the jars in the canner.
+Using canning tongs, gently place the jars in the canner.
 Lock the lid.
-Soon, steam will start coming through the vent pipe (I call it the steam chimney).
+Soon, steam will start coming through the vent pipe.
 Allow the steam to pass through for about 10 minutes.
-Then put the pressure regulator (I call it the chimney cap) on top.
-Pretty soon, the air vent will pop up.
-That is a sign that you're starting to build pressure inside the canner.
+Then put the pressure regulator on top. (see photos in post above to see this in action)